 Can You Sue for Post Concussion Syndrome?

 Yes, you can certainly sue for post concussion syndrome, especially if your condition was directly caused by someone else’s negligence.
-For example, a drunk or distracted driver hit you and as a result you suffered a mild traumatic brain injury.
+For example, a drunk or distracted driver hit you, and as a result, you suffered a mild traumatic brain injury.
+Contact our San Antonio drunk driving accident lawyer group to learn more.

 If you suffered a sport-related concussion, you may not be able to sue unless the school or sport team’s negligent actions directly caused the mild TBI.
 For example, maybe the school or sport team provided poor headgear which played a large role in the head injury.